cucapra/filament-evaluation/README.md

 Our evaluation demonstrates that running Aetherling designs with latency reported by the compiler generates incorrect results.
 We do this by providing two harnesses: one that runs the design the Aetherling latency and another one that runs it with Filament's latency that we found through trial and error.
 The `table-1` folder contains the experiment data in the following folders:
-1. `verilog`: Aetherling generated Verilog modules
+1. `verilog`: Aetherling-generated Verilog modules
-2. `data`: Aetherling test harness data for each module
+2. `data`: Data from Aetherling's test harness
 3. `golden`: Expected "golden" output for each test validated using the Aetherling test harness.
 4. `filament`: Harnesses to run modules with Filament latencies
 5. `aetherling`: Harnesses to run modules with Aetherling latencies.

-The above commands runs each module with the corresponding data and the filament and Aetherling harnesses and compares the generated output with the golden output.
+The above command runs each module with the corresponding data and the filament and Aetherling harnesses and compares the generated output with the golden output.

 *Optional*: To investigate how the inputs differ from expected ones, run the following command.
 ```